Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 Note that to prove the convergence of the algorithm we need also to prove that messages of the sort $C \to x$ where $C$ is not in the core and $x$ is in the core converge.
 However, if we prove that all messages in the factor graph induced by the non-core variables converge, then this (with the fact that the core factor graph messages converge) immediately implies the convergence of messages of this type.
 Therefore, our {\em goal reduces to proving convergence of \textsf{WP} on the factor graph induced by $\F|_\psi$, where $\psi$ assigns the core variables their planted assignment, and the rest are UNASSIGNED.}

-We say that $\WP$ converged correctly in a connected component $\cal{C}$ of the non-core factor graph if there exists a satisfying assignment $\psi$ of the entire formula which is consistent with $\varphi$ on the core, and with the assignment of $\WP$ to $\cal{C}$.
+We say that $\WP$ converged correctly in a connected component $\cal{C}$ of the non-core factor graph if there exists a satisfying assignment $\psi$ of the entire formula which is consistent with the planted assignment on the core, and with the assignment of $\WP$ to $\cal{C}$.

 Consider a connected component in the non-core factor graph consisting of a cycle with trees hanging from it.
 Our analysis proceeds in three steps: